 In this article, our California criminal defense attorneys 4 explain will discuss the following:

-- 1. What does it mean to take a hostage to avoid arrest?
+- 1. What is the crime of “false imprisonment of a hostage to avoid arrest”?

 - 2. How can a defense attorney fight this charge?